 - Waiver Type: 1915(c)

-- Description from medicaid.gov: Provides adult day service, caregiver living expenses, case management, homemaker, prevocational services, respite, extended home care nursing, extended home health care services, extended personal care assistance services, 24-hour emergency assistance, adult companion services, adult day service bath, adult foster care, child foster care, chore services, community residential services, consumer-directed community supports (CDCS): personal assistance, CDCS: self-direction support activities, CDCS: environmental modifications and provisions, CDCS: treatment and training, crisis respite, customized living, employment development services, employment exploration services, employment support services, environmental accessibility adaptations, family residential services, family training and counseling, home delivered meals, housing access coordination, in-home family supports, independent living skills (ILS) therapies, ILS training services, individualized home supports, night supervision services, personal support services, positive support services, specialist services, specialized equipment and supplies, transitional services, transportation for individuals with physical and other disabilities, ages 0-64.
+- Description from medicaid.gov: Provides adult day service, caregiver living expenses, case management, homemaker, prevocational services, respite, extended community first services and supports, extended home care nursing, extended home health care services, extended personal care assistance services, 24-hour emergency assistance, adult day service bath, assistive technology, chore services, community residential services, consumer-directed community supports (CDCS): community integration and support, CDCS: individual-directed goods and services, CDCS: personal assistance, CDCS: support planning, CDCS: financial management services, CDCS: self-direction support activities, CDCS: environmental modifications – vehicle modifications, CDCS: environmental modifications and provisions, CDCS: environmental modifications – home modifications, CDCS: treatment and training, crisis respite, customized living, day support services, employment development services, employment exploration services, employment support services, environmental accessibility adaptations – home modifications, environmental accessibility adaptations – vehicle modifications, family residential services, family training and counseling, home delivered meals, independent living skills (ILS) therapies, individualized home supports, integrated community supports, night supervision services, positive support services, specialist services, specialized equipment and supplies, transitional services, and transportation services to individuals with physical or other disabilities ages 0-64 years who meet a nursing facility level of care.
+This waiver operates with a concurrent 1915(b)(4) authority.

 - Online State Information: CADI